Zoë

 In the welcome summer air of an Irish June evening, another County

-the expectant gathering of family, friends and fans.
-And once
+expectant gathering of family, friends and fans.
+And once the chardonnay

-the chardonnay has been served and the lights have been dimmed,
+has been served and the lights have been dimmed, the star attraction

-the star attraction is welcomed on stage by a delighted audience.
+is welcomed on stage by a delighted audience.
+Zoë Conway, Riverdance's

 Her endearing smile does little to hide her anticipation and excitement

-comfortable in these surroundings.
+in these surroundings.
 Well, why shouldn't she be?
+Both musically

-Both musically and geographically, this is her turf.
-And having
+and geographically, this is her turf.
+And having tasted success

-tasted success in 2002 with her self-titled debut album, she's
+in 2002 with her self-titled debut album, she's now preparing for

-for accompaniment in the shape of John McIntyre on guitar and
+best musicians for accompaniment in the shape of John McIntyre on

 It proved to be the perfect pairing on the night as they skilfully